sciZer0/newdiscoveries/a/README.md

 the more Distance (D) traveled by the object during the given second, the more Work is done by the same Gravitational Force during the given second.

 This statement above is absolutely wrong and this is explained in Discovery #1.

+Now about Energy.

-Also, "official" science says that while free-falling of the 20 kg object, during every second the Universe (Big Organism), while doing Work, is spending some Energy (resource) of the Universe (Big Organism) on this Work.
+"Official" science says that while free-falling of the 20 kg object, during any given second the Universe (Big Organism), while doing Work, is spending some Energy (resource) of the Universe (Big Organism) on this Work.

-I also absolutely agree with this above.
+And I also absolutely agree with this above.

-But I don’t agree with the formula by which "official" science calculates Energy:
+But I don’t agree with the "official" formula by which "official" science calculates Energy:

-E = F * D

-Specifically, "Official" science says that Energy being spent by the Universe during the given second (while Gravitational Force is pushing the free-falling object) can be calculated by this formula:

 E = F * D

 where,<br>